Document

 • Any institution, association or body or class of institutions, associations or bodies notified in Official Gazette.

-Thus, if any person accepts any loan or deposit or specified sum from the above-mentioned entities, or the entities accept any loan or deposit or specified sum from any person, provisions of 269SS will not apply.
+Thus, if any person accepts any loan, deposit or specified sum from the above-mentioned entities, the entities accept any loan or deposit or specified sum from any person, provisions of 269SS will not apply.

-2. A person earning only agriculture income accepts loan or deposit from another person also earning only agriculture income.
+2. A person earning only agricultural income accepts a loan or deposit from another person also earning only agricultural income and neither of them has any Income chargeable to tax under the Act.

 3. Other exceptional cases:

-• Receiving cash from relative during emergencies.
+• Receiving cash from relatives during emergencies.
 Here intention should not be to evade the taxes.

-• Partners contributing cash capital into partnership firm.
+• Partners contributing cash capital into a partnership firm.

-Mrs J accepts a loan of Rs 12,000 in cash from Mr K and she also accepts a deposit of Rs 15,000 in cash from Mr Z on the same day.
+2. Mrs J accepts a loan of Rs 12,000 in cash from Mr K and a deposit of Rs 15,000 in cash from Mr Z on the same day.

 Section 269SS is not violated as the amount is not more than Rs 20,000 from one person.

-Mr F takes a loan of Rs 10,000 in cash from Mr G on 12th December 2021 and accepts a further loan of Rs 9,000 from Mr G by an account payee cheque.
+3. On 12 December 2021, Mr F took a cash loan of Rs 10,000 from Mr G and accepted a further loan of Rs 9,000 from Mr G by account payee cheque.

-Since the new loan is taken by a prescribed mode, there is no violation of the provisions of Sec 269SS.
+Since the new loan is taken in a prescribed mode, there is no violation of the provisions of Sec 269SS.

 What is Section 269T?

-Section 269T prohibits any person to repay the loan or deposit or specified sum otherwise than by an account payee cheque or account payee bank draft or by use of electronic clearing system through a bank account, if –
+Section 269T prohibits any person from repaying the loan or deposit or specified sum otherwise than by an account payee cheque or account payee bank draft or by use of an electronic clearing system through a bank account if –

 • Amount of loan or deposit, including interest amount, is Rs.
 20,000 or more, or

-In nutshell, a person cannot repay the loan or deposit in cash, if the amount is Rs.
+In a nutshell, a person cannot repay the loan or deposit in cash if the amount is Rs.
 20,000 or more.

 Exceptions to Section 269T